 Surgery: For those cases where conservative treatment has not worked, we recommend the least aggressive surgical intervention that eliminates hypertrophy and places some device that fixes the spine.

 The most minimally invasive surgery practised today is laminectomy, in which part of the vertebral bone is removed on one side to make room for the nerve, and a screw is placed on the bone of two vertebrae, which is fixed with a bar.

 To facilitate the surgical intervention, in the Neurosurgery service, you would find the latest technology:

 –Navigators to guide the surgeon in the location of injuries

 –Surgical microscopes s

-Thanks to the surgery, lumbar stenosis patients, get rid of suffering pain, having a poor quality of life and staying locked at home, walking in less than a week after the operation and find them perfectly well in the month of the intervention.
-Be careful, before taking any treatment; just consult to doctors or health specialist.
+Thanks to the surgery, lumbar stenosis patients get rid of suffering pain, having a poor quality of life and staying locked at home, walking in less than a week after the operation and finding themselves perfectly well in the month of the intervention.
+Be careful before taking any treatment; consult with doctors or health specialists.